Host Modulated Therapy

 Host Modulated Therapy – Adjuntive use of Periosat (SDD)

 Sub-antimicrobial dose doxycycline 20mg (SDD), also called PerioStat, is a very effective way to therapeutically control, or “down-regulate”, exaggerated levels of harmful enzymes associated with chronic periodontal disease destruction (bone and tissue loss around the teeth).
-This post will help clarify the adjunctive benefit of Periostat (SDD – sub-antimicrobial dose doxycycline) as an important part of the PerioPeak Innovations protocol called RPE, or Regenerative Periodontal Endoscopy.
+This post will help clarify the adjunctive benefit of Periostat (also called non antibiotic dose doxycycline) as an important part of the PerioPeak Innovations protocol called RPE, or Regenerative Periodontal Endoscopy.

 Why is Periostat (host modulated therapy) such an integral part of the Regenerative Periodontal Endoscopy protocol?

-Host factors contributing to chronic periodontal inflammation may include the presence of pathogenic bacteria/candida/viruses, genetic predisposition (exaggerated host response), smoking, diabetes and prediabetes (elevated glucose levels), obesity, sleep apnea, mouth breathing, neglect, inadequate professional cleanings, ill fitting restorations, depression, certain medications, oxidative stress, depleted or excess hormones including thyroid, poor diet, vitamin deficiencies (especially D, B12, magnesium, and C), anemia, dry mouth (xerostomia), alcoholism, contraceptives, medications for high blood pressure (calcium channel blockers), leaky gut, intestinal diseases and stress.
+Host factors contributing to chronic periodontal inflammation may include the presence of pathogenic bacteria/candida/viruses, genetic predisposition (exaggerated host response), smoking, diabetes and prediabetes (elevated glucose levels), obesity, sleep apnea, mouth breathing, neglect, inadequate professional cleanings, ill fitting restorations, depression, certain medications, oxidative stress, depleted or excess hormones including thyroid, poor diet, vitamin deficiencies (especially D, B12, magnesium, and C), anemia, dry mouth (xerostomia), alcoholism, contraceptives, medications for high blood pressure (calcium channel blockers) and other medications, leaky gut, intestinal diseases and stress.

 Sub-antimicrobial dose doxycycline (Periostat) 20mg tablet, taken twice daily, slows the progression of periodontal disease by suppressing or down-regulating the “over-production” of a destructive enzyme called collagenase.
 At only 20mg, this low dose of doxycycline puts the body back into balance by reducing inflammation and allowing periodontal health to be restored when combined with active periodontal therapy (professional care).
-If used with periodontal endoscopy and emdogain, Periostat can actually enhance and promote reattachment and regeneration – Regenerative Periodontal Endoscopy -RPE.
+If used with periodontal endoscopy and Emdogain, Periostat works synergistically to enhance and promote reattachment and regeneration – Regenerative Periodontal Endoscopy -RPE.

 Suggested important reading on SDD: “Host response modulation in